 Defended corporate tenant in eviction action in which, after trial, landlord’s claims were found to have no merit and judgment was entered in favor of tenant on its counterclaims with recovery of all legal fees and costs

-"Legislative and Case Law Update,” Community Associations Institute seminar, November 2016
+"Legislative and Case Law Update,” Community Associations Institute seminar, September 2017"Legislative and Case Law Update,” Community Associations Institute seminar, November 2016

 “How to Read Financial Documents, Audits, and Reserve Studies," Moderator, Community Associations Institute Seminar, February 2016